amoghmahesh14/GITS/README.md

 2. Double-check that you have the required versions of Python and all requirements installed.
 3. Make sure you have executed the initialization script using `./project_init.sh` to install necessary packages.
 4. Check for any error messages in the console output and address them accordingly.
+5. Its tricky to install tkinter.
+Install tkinter specific to the version of python you are using.

 ## Project Funding
 Our project is currently not funded and operates on a volunteer and open-source basis.
 The improvement of the project relies solely on the dedication of our team and contributions from the open-source community.